 Sweden, Trek & Walk, 9 days - from £1,145 (land only) - from €1,375 (land only) - from $1,890 (land only)

-KE is one of the few tour operators in the UK and the world who run this trail as a fully guided and inclusive package.
+KE is one of the few tour operators in the UK, and the world, who offer the King's Trail as a fully guided and inclusive package.

 - Walk the finest trek in Sweden and climb the highest peak

-- Experience the delights of the midnight sun
+- Relax in saunas and experience the delights of the midnight sun

 - Spectacular Arctic Circle landscapes

 - One of the wildest and most remote trekking holidays in Europe

 Trek through Swedish Lapland and climb its highest peak on one of Europe's most wild and remote hikes, the 'King's Trail' or 'Kungsleden', on this superb walking holiday.
 The King's Trail is situated 200 kilometres north of the Arctic Circle deep in Swedish Lapland.
 In summer, the approach to Kebnekaise (2117m) Sweden's highest mountain, crosses an unspoiled land of flower-carpeted birch forest and spectacular glacial valleys where the indigenous Sami people tend their herds of reindeer.
 Starting out alongside the Abisko River, we trek to the wonderful viewpoint of the T'tja Pass (1100m) and continue via the impressive waterfalls of the Tj'ktajakka Valley.
 Carrying light backpacks, we overnight at a series of comfortable mountain huts, some of which have saunas to help soothe the limbs after a day's walking.
 Upon reaching the Kebnekaise Mountain Station, we have time for a glacier trek and for the ascent to the exposed and snowy summit of Sweden's highest peak.
 Superb trekking and the unforgettable experience of daylight at midnight makes this a unique adventure holiday.